slabbi/Z80-CPU-Tester/Model 2/Software/README.md

 ```
 The `cim`-File is a binary file that can be used to program a 27C256 EPROM or AT29C256 EEPROM.

 In the folders a ready to use binary can be found.
+The compiler can be downloaded from https://48k.ca/zmac.html

 ## Using the Input/Output ports